calinpopa1/FishHunt/README.md

 The game is controlled with the mouse and continues until you let three fish pass.

+To play the game run the code in an integrated development environment (IDE).

 # FishHunt (FR)

 <i>Jeu écrit en Java qui utilise la librairie JavaFX.</i>